jordanstewart-hub/AWS/IAM-AWS-Cloud-Security.md

 In this project I learned to secure AWS using IAM by creating users, groups, and policies, tagging EC2 instances, applying tag-based access controls, and customizing sign-in URLs with account aliases.

-### Project reflection

-This project was pretty simple and not too difficult.
-It took me 35 minutes to complete.

 ---